kevindigo/quests-of-zeus/ai.md

 - Keep code simple and readable
 - Always update unit tests when adding features
-- Unit tests should use assert, not console log
 - Use consistent naming conventions
 - Prefer composition over inheritance
 - Only use comments for workarounds or confusing code